bgachara/bgachara.github.io/posts/databases.md

   - invisible keyword to exclude from default SELECT * unless explicitly called.

 - Limiting rows
-  - onyl return rows to remain performant.
+  - only return rows to remain performant.
   - look for calculations or operations that can be done in the DB.
-  - slect count(*) and select *
+  - select count(*) and select *
   - accompany your LIMIT with ORDER BY.

 - Joins